ingig/code-narrator/docs/src/documentation/plugins/builders/ReadMe/gpt_question.liquid.md

 # gpt_question.liquid

-This is a template file that generates a "ReadMe" guide for a given project.
-The template uses variables to customize the content based on the project's details.
+This is a template file used to generate a "ReadMe" guide for a project.
+The template file uses variables to customize the content based on the specific project details.

-## Variables used in the template
+## Variables used in the template file

 - `projectName`: The name of the project.
 - `repositoryUrl`: The URL of the project's repository.